 Despite the unfounded rumors to the contrary, ice is not bad for dogs, provided it is given in a safe manner.
 But why is, “Can dogs eat ice?” even an issue to begin with?
 Primarily, it is founded on the false myth is that drinking ice water on a hot day can cause a dog to bloat.

 Bloat is triggered by a dog drinking or eating too fast, taking in large amounts of air, thus creating a build-up of gas in the stomach.
 Check out our article on the risks of bloat for more information.

 Putting a couple of ice cubes in your dog’s drinking water is a good way to keep him hydrated, as it encourages him to drink, plus it makes a very welcome treat!

 However, do not be tempted to give lots of ice water for dogs which show signs of heat stroke.
-Or place them in an ice bath, as this could be extremely dangerous.
+In addition, do not place them in an ice bath, as this could be extremely dangerous.

 Be aware if your dog shows any of the following signs of heat stroke, and immediately take him to a veterinarian.
 Your veterinarian will act to lower your dog’s body temperature, administer fluids and monitor his progress to aid his recovery.

 - Panting rapidly